AymanKhattar/Speech-API-Tester/README.md

 ### CSV results :

 It output a csv with all the recognized words recognized eg: `recognizedAlbums.csv`, a csv with all the unrecognized eg: `unrecognizedArtists.csv` words followed by a list of their alternatives and and a csv concatenating the scores eg: `score_tracks.csv` of  all tests so you could easily compare STT API performances.

+You can find a sample dataset by clicking  [here](https://drive.google.com/drive/u/0/folders/0BxJU9xchmjmHY21fLW8yRThLcmM)

 ## Next moves :